yorkmuseumstrust/digital/docs/support/README.md

 You can request a call back if you prefer.

-Any phone number given will only be used for the purpose of responding to your IT support request.
+When you provide a phone number, it will only be used for the purpose of responding to your IT support request.

 ## Request a digital thing